tadeoesaldano/tsalda_cv/content/authors/admin/_index.md

 education:
-  - area:  PhD at National University of Quilmes (UNQ) in Science and Technology - Biophysics and bioinformatics.
+  - area:  PhD at National University of Quilmes (UNQ) in Science and Technology
     institution: National University of Quilmes
     date_start: 2013-04-01
     date_end: 2018-12-01